routh-vishal/The-Simon-Game/README.md

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.
 Make sure to include clear commit messages and follow the existing code style.

-This `README.md` provides a comprehensive overview of your project, making it easy for others to understand, set up, and run.
-It also highlights the skills you’ve showcased in this project, which is important for your resume.